 - Property not disposed of by the will.
 Sec.
 3541.

 Pennsylvania imposes an inheritance tax on the transfer of assets from a decedent to a beneficiary.
-Property passing to surviving spouse or to a parent from a child age 21 or younger is exempt.
+Property passing to a surviving spouse or to a parent from a child age 21 or younger or to a child age 21 or younger from a parent is exempt.

 The amount of the tax owed depends on the beneficiary's relation to the decedent.
 The tax rates are: